vanosski/troopformation-frontend/README.md

 ---

-# **TroopFormation Frontend**
+# **Troop Formation Recommender**

-This repository contains the **frontend** of the **Troop Formation Calculator**, a MERN-based application that allows users to calculate and store optimal troop formations for strategic gameplay.
+This repository contains the **frontend** of the **Troop Formation Recommenderr**, a MERN-based application that allows users to calculate and store optimal troop formations for strategic gameplay.
 It provides an intuitive interface with authentication and formation calculation features.

-For backend logic, refer to the [TroopFormation Backend Repository](https://github.com/vanosski/troopformation-backend).
+For backend logic, refer to the [Troop Formation Backend Repository](https://github.com/vanosski/troopformation-backend).

 ---